mlpack/blog/doc/tutorials/Yannis2016Week04.md

+@brief LSH Parallelization - Week 4
+@author Yannis Mentekidis
-Title: LSH Parallelization
+@page Yannis2016WeekFour LSH Parallelization - Week 4
-Date: 2016-06-19 20:20:20
+@date 2016-06-19 20:20:20

-Tags: gsoc, lsh, multiprobe, openMP, parallel
-Author: Yannis Mentekidis
+@section Yannis2016WeekFour LSH Parallelization - Week 4

 I have done a few things this week on the LSH code, but I want to talk mainly about parallelization of the `LSHSearch` object, a topic which I find very interesting.